openebs/openebs/k8s/demo/cassandra/README.md

 ### Install OpenEBS

 If OpenEBS is not installed in your K8s cluster, this can be done from [here](https://docs.openebs.io/docs/next/overview.html).
-If OpenEBS is already installed, go to next step.
+If OpenEBS is already installed, go to the next step.

 ### Select OpenEBS storage engine